Manfreds Webseiten

 Up

-A Twain Observation: Good breeding consists of concealing how much we think of ourselves and how little we think of the other person.
+A Twain Observation: Good breeding consists of concealing how much we think of ourselves and how little we think of the other

 Abourezk's Laws of politics: 1.
 Don't worry about your enemies.
 It's your allies who will do you in.